-It’s a good idea to tell staff that you are a carer and you could ask to fill in a ‘Carers Conversation’ form.
-This records the care you are able or not able to provide on the ward.
+If you, or the person you care for have not been asked, then tell staff you are a carer.
 As long as the person you care for consents you should be included in any meetings and planning about their care and discharge.
 If you have a Lasting Power of Attorney (Health and Welfare), you will need to make ward staff aware of this and they will need to see the original.

 The Carers Charter covers all hospitals in Bristol and South Gloucestershire and was developed in consultation with carers.
 It sets out what you can expect from them as a carer.

-Carers Support Centre has a team of Hospital Carer Liaison Workers who work at the Bristol Royal Infirmary (BRI), Southmead Hospital and South Bristol Community Hospital.
+Carers Support Centre has a team of Hospital Carer Liaison Workers who work at the Bristol Royal Infirmary (BRI) and Southmead Hospital.
 They provide one-to-one support for carers whilst they, or the person they care for, are in hospital.

-Southmead Hospital runs the Carers Support Scheme.
-If you spend more than 3 hours, several times a week, supporting a patient on the wards you may be entitled to free parking and access to the staff restaurant.
+Southmead Hospital runs a Carers Support Scheme.
+If you spend a minimum of three hours per day of the equivalent of 20 hours or more over a seven day period providing support to a patient, you may be entitled to a complimentary car parking permit and access to the staff restaurant.

-BRI runs the Carers Information Scheme.
-Carers providing support on the wards to patients can get discounted parking and a carers sticker to identify you.
-To find out more about these schemes ask on the ward or talk to a Carers Support Centre hospital liaison worker.
+To find out more about this scheme ask on the ward or talk to a Carers Support Centre hospital liaison worker.

 Ask to complete an ‘All About me’ form which provides staff with information about the person you care for.
 It helps the ward to understand the person you care for.
 For example it could include information about what they like to be called and their normal routines.